The New Covenant

 In fact, the whole world and all the people and all the nations of the earth will rejoice when prophecy is ultimately fulfilled, when all nations abide by the will of God and are blessed, when the humble and meek inherit the earth, ensure that all nations make amends and make peace, and transform "swords into plowshares."

-All nations can and will be blessed by God when they acknowledge the fact that the Lord Our God is known as the God of Abraham, Jesus and Muhammad, and also known as Brahman, The Absolute Tao, The Supreme Consciousness, Ahura Mazda, The Great Spirit, Wakan Tanka, the Creator, among many other names for Divinity.
+All nations can and will be blessed by God when they acknowledge the fact that the Lord Our God is known as the God of Abraham, Jesus and Muhammad, and also known as Brahman, The Absolute Tao, The Supreme Consciousness, Ahura Mazda, The Great Spirit, Wakan Tanka, the Creator, among many other names for the Holy One.
 For just as there is but one universe and one body of humanity, there is but one God, the ultimate, eternal, omnipresent Divine Light-Energy Source of our existence, the Great Spirit-Parent of all.

 Therefore, since God’s covenant with Israel was conditional, and since the government of Israel displeases God just as the ancient Israelites sometimes displeased God, Israel’s iniquity is not yet pardoned according to Isaiah 13:11 and Isaiah 40:2.